Commercial Lending School

 Click Here for Faculty Info

-George W. Connors, President and Chief Lending Officer, WashingtonFirst Bank, brings 31 years of commercial banking and lending experience to the School.
+George W. Connors, President and Chief Credit Officer, WashingtonFirst Bank, brings 34 years of commercial banking and lending experience to the School.
 His specialty is lending to small and medium size corporations, not-for-profit organizations, and professional firms.
+As one of the Founders of WashingtonFirst, he brings intimate knowledge on loan policies that matter and the landscape of bank regulation.

 Joseph W. May is the former Executive Vice President, Credit Administration for Whitney National Bank, New Orleans, Louisiana.
 After more than 36 years holding senior and executive credit and lending positions with banks in Washington, Baltimore, Detroit, and New Orleans, Joe retired from Whitney National Bank and is now a full-time consultant and instructor.